 Les Journées du gout et de la gastronomie

 Gourmet and gastronomy days!
 This event takes place during the 4th week-end of September and is set up at the Place de la Grande Rigaudie, at the entrance to the medieval town.
-You’ll find plenty of local produce, a ‘repas-guinguette’ under the marquee, sample the traditional Tourin soup, some local lamb, sarladaise potatoes and the famous Perigord walnut cake.
+You’ll find plenty of local produce, a ‘repas-guinguette’ under the marquee, traditional Tourin soup, some local lamb, sarladaise potatoes and the famous Perigord walnut cake.

 On the Sunday morning, you can take part in the incredible transhumance – follow a herd of about 200 sheep from a neighbouring village into Sarlat.

 Festival du film de Sarlat

 Cinephiles, mark this date in your diaries!
 Join cinematography lovers for a week during mid- November for Sarlat’s very own Film festival.
 It takes place in the local cinema Rex and all details regarding the event can be found here.